-ASU East has joined with Chandler-Gilbert Community College (CGCC) in the Partnership in Baccalaureate Education that allows students to graduate in four years with an ASU baccalaureate degree earned entirely at the Williams Campus, at some savings in tuition.
+ASU East has joined with Chandler-Gilbert Community College in the Partnership in Baccalaureate Education that allows students to graduate in four years with an ASU baccalaureate degree earned entirely at the Williams Campus, at some savings in tuition.

-The campus includes excellent educational facilities and unique residential opportunities, including a choice of traditional residence halls or two- to five-bedroom homes.
+The campus offers excellent educational facilities and residential opportunities, which include a choice of traditional residence halls or two- to five-bedroom homes.

-ASU East is a student-centered campus that offers many of the features of a small college in a rural area while providing access to the resources of a major research university and the amenities of a large metropolitan area.
 A shuttle service provides transportation between ASU East and ASU Main.
 The 600-acre ASU East campus is easily accessible via major interstate routes.

-For more information, see "ASU East," page 559.
+For more information, see "ASU East," page 603.